 3 Reasons to Stay in Tanzania: Beach Accommodation in and Around Dar Es Salaam.

-What isn’t advertised are some amazing places you can go outwith the Serengeti or Zanzibar- Dar Es Salaam beach accommodation is brilliant in and around Dar Es Salaam.
-I therefore take on the mantle to give anyone reading this, looking to travel to Tanzania, great ideas for a day, weekend or month by the beach.
-We think that Pachikonjo ranks top but all three have very different selling points; if you think Pachikonjo has what you’re looking for click here to get in touch.
+There are some amazing places you can go outside the Serengeti or Zanzibar that need more advertising- Dar Es Salaam beach accommodation is underrated and just as brilliant as the beaches in Zanzibar.
+I therefore, take on the mantle to give anyone reading this the best ideas for a weekend or month by the beach in Dar Es Salaam, Tanzania.
+We think that Pachikonjo is the best (not bias) but all three have very different selling points; if you think Pachikonjo Beach accommodation has what you’re looking for click here to get in touch.

-All of these reviews are based on my experiences, and in my opinion, examples of great beach accommodation that you must at least spend a night in during your stay in Tanzania.
+All of these reviews are based on my experiences, and in my opinion, examples of great Dar Es Salaam beach accommodation that you must at least spend a night in during your stay in Tanzania.

 1. Beach, Bandas, Boats and a Bar

-If you’re thinking it was just good because the ride was so bad- I can tell you now- it wasn’t.
-We enjoyed walking along the beaches, sleeping tightly on our huge comfy bed and the facilities and other local venues in the local area (The Capricorn Deli next door).
+Over the long weekend we stayed at Pepperoni we enjoyed walking along the beaches, sleeping soundly in our huge comfy bed and the facilities and other local venues in the local area (The Capricorn Deli next door).
+The surrounding area is tranquil and beautiful with plenty of wildlife to see: there are bush babies, birds and lots of crabs.
 Myself and my companion loved it there for the whole of our stay.
-A stand out moment was the day we joined the crew of the resident Dhow, Peppi, to snorkel in the reefs just off shore and have a picnic on the desert island that only appears a couple of hours a day.
-It was fantastic- the crew were extremely accommodating, polite and showed us the best places to go.
-Well worth the trip out to Tanga to get to Pepponi- maybe save a little and get a taxi and avoid the bus though.
+A stand out moment was the day we joined the crew of the resident Dhow, Peppi, to snorkel in the reefs just offshore and have a picnic on the desert island that only appears a couple of hours a day.
+It was fantastic- the crew were extremely accommodating, polite and showed us the best places to swim.
+Well worth the trip out to Tanga to get to Pepponi.
+There are plenty of different adventures you can do.

 2. Culture and Relaxation In Bagamoyo’s, Firefly.

 My second pick is somewhere I was taken as a surprise by the companion I keep mentioning (we have a Bonnie and Clyde thing going).
-It was my first time in Tanzania and it was planned as a get away out of the city for the weekend and mainly to learn a little bit more about the local history and culture.
-Our time at firefly was probably one of the most romantic get away that we had ever been to as it was properly beautiful and chilled out during the day, and majestically lighted at night with good music adding to the atmosphere and a bar.
-The lodge, itself isn’t necessarily beach accommodation to the letter of the word, but it sits just beside the fish market and a short walk away from some of the private beaches; to be honest though, it didn’t have to be right on the beach.
+It was my first time in Tanzania and it was planned as a getaway out of the city for the weekend and mainly to learn a little bit more about the local history and culture.
+Our time at Firefly was probably one of the most romantic getaways that we had ever been to as it was properly beautiful and chilled out during the day, and majestically lighted at night with good music adding to the atmosphere and a bar.
+The lodge, itself isn’t necessarily beach accommodation, but it sits just beside the fish market and a short walk away from some of the private beaches; to be honest, though, it didn’t have to be right on the beach.
 Firefly has a pool and chilling area which is perfectly shaded by palm leaves and vines like a tropical palace.
 Glass of red in hand that is all you need!
 Perfect to spend time with your loved one.

 3. Slip away to Slipway.

-Now, Slipway in Dar Es Salaam is beach accommodation with a twist… One twist being that I haven’t actually spent a night in the hotel but I plan to avert your attention Away from the hotel side of things.
+Now, Slipway in Dar Es Salaam is beach accommodation with a twist… One twist is that I haven’t actually spent a night in the hotel but I plan to avert your attention Away from the hotel side of things.
 Slipway, for some of the better off Tanzanians, is a great hang out spot.
-It is essentially a plaza with boutique shops, gallato, fancy restaurants and a pier of sorts.
-It is a self contained holiday resort by the sea smack bang in the middle of the city.
-Even if you are not staying in the hotel it is worth, for at least an afternoon, to venture into the art shops, book store, chocolate shop, book a sunset cruise and then spoil yourself with a sit down meal in front of the sea.
-There is even a supermarket and a bank…
+It is essentially a plaza with boutique shops, gelato, fancy restaurants and a pier of sorts.
+It is a self-contained holiday resort by the sea smack bang in the middle of the city.
+Even if you are not staying in the hotel it is worth, for at least an afternoon, to venture into the art shops, bookstore, chocolate shop, book a sunset cruise and then spoil yourself with a sit-down meal in front of the sea.
+There are even a supermarket and a bank…

 For what it’s worth: I’m a lover of the beach when it’s quiet, blue crystal clear water that I can wade in for miles but on the odd occasion it’s good to mix it up a bit.
 It may be the case that you couldn’t describe Slipways as having a ‘beach’, or that it isn’t really what you were looking for when you started reading about beach accommodation, but I have my reasons.
 Mainly, a sunset dinner- the other two are east facing beaches that, while get spectacular sunrises, don’t have the wonder of a sunset brightened by a couple of drinks and a munch with your friends, family or a loved one.
 9 times out of ten, you will find me there simply for the sunset and good food- it’s just good for the soul and a perfect ending to the perfect trip to Tanzania.